The Gambling Law Review: Mexico

 - Lottery.
 Regulations classify a lottery as a subcategory of a draw.
 The organising of betting on the results of lottery draws will require a permit (by event), including betting on the result of the domestic national lottery.

 - Online gaming.
 A betting game that is performed through the web, in real time, through the use of any electronic device that can be connected to the internet, and in which there is no physical contact between the participant and the concessionaire.
-Online gaming should not be confused with the collection of bets through the internet, telephone or mobile at the remote betting centre, also known as sportsbooks.
-Under other legislation, spread betting is considered a form of online gaming, and no specific regulations or criteria have addressed this type of betting under Mexican legislation.
+Online gaming shall not be confused with the collection of bets through the internet, telephone or mobile at the remote betting centre, also known as sportsbooks.
+Under other pieces of legislation, spread betting is considered a form of online gaming; no specific regulations or criteria have addressed this type of betting under Mexican legislation.

 - Permit.
-The Regulations establish four types of gambling permits:
+The Regulations establish four types of gambling licences or permits for:

-- permits for opening and operating facilities for gambling in national fairs (i.e., Feria Nacional de San Marcos);
+- opening and operating facilities for gambling in national fairs (i.e., Feria Nacional de San Marcos);

-- permits for the opening and operation of horse-racing tracks in temporary scenarios and cockfighting; and
+- opening and operation of horse-racing tracks in temporary scenarios and cockfighting; and

 - Permit holder.
 Any individual to whom the Department of the Interior, through the Gambling and Raffles Bureau, issues an authorisation to carry out any activity in the field of gambling permitted by the Regulations.